 Visiting the Site

-In general, you can visit the Site without telling us who you are or submitting any Personal Information.
+In general, you can visit the Site without telling us whom you are or submitting any Personal Information.
 However, we and/or our service providers (such as Google Analytics) collect IP (Internet protocol) addresses from all visitors to the Site and other related information such as page requests, browser type, operating system and average time spent on our Site.
-This information is used to help us understand the activity on, and to monitor and improve, our Site.
+This information is used to help us understand the activity and monitor and improve our Site.

 Cookies, Tags, and Web Beacons

-Technologies such as cookies, web beacons, tags and scripts are used by SpineLegal, our advertising and analytics service providers (such as Google analytics), and affiliates to analyze usage trends, administer the Site, and to gather demographic information about our user base as a whole.
+Technologies such as cookies, web beacons, tags and scripts are used by SpineLegal, our advertising and analytics service providers (such as Google Analytics), and affiliates to analyze usage trends, administer the Site, and gather demographic information about our user base as a whole.